Truecaller

-TrueCaller is a smartphone application that has features of caller-identification, call-blocking, flash-messaging, call-recording (on Android up to version 8), Chat & Voice by using the Internet.
+Truecaller is a smartphone application that has features of caller ID, call-blocking, flash-messaging, call-recording (on Android up to version 8), chat and voice by using the Internet.
 It requires users to provide a standard cellular mobile number for registering with the service.
 The app is available for Android and iOS.

 History

-TrueCaller is developed by True Software Scandinavia AB, a privately held company with a head office in Stockholm, Sweden, founded by Alan Mamedi and Nami Zarringhalam in 2009, but most of its employees are in India.
+Truecaller is developed by True Software Scandinavia AB, a public company listed in Sweden with a head office in Stockholm, Sweden, founded by Alan Mamedi and Nami Zarringhalam in 2009, but most of its employees are in India.

 It was initially launched on Symbian and Windows Mobile on 1 July 2009.
 It was released for Android and Apple iPhone on 23 September 2009, for BlackBerry on 27 February 2012, for Windows Phone on 1 March 2012, and for Nokia Series 40 on 3 September 2012.

-As of September 2012, TrueCaller had five million users performing 120 million searches of the telephone number database every month.
-As of 22 January 2013, TrueCaller reached 10 million users.
-As of January 2017, TrueCaller had reached 250 million users worldwide.
+As of September 2012, Truecaller had five million users performing 120 million searches of the telephone number database every month.
+As of 22 January 2013, Truecaller reached 10 million users.
+As of January 2017, Truecaller had reached 250 million users worldwide.
 As of 4 February 2020, it crossed 200 million monthly user-base globally, of which 150 million were from India.